seanmpuckett/sai/docs/comps.md

 	friends having (.province = 'QC') and (.cat or .dog)

 Comprehensions, like any other operator, can be chained together.
-Every comprehension has the same precedence, and they are evaluated from left to right.
+Every comprehension has the same precedence, and they are evaluated in sequence from left to right.

 **Under 21 and likes cats?**